Relative representability and parahoric level structures: Applications to local shtukas

-\begin{rmk} We find several obstacles in running a similar argument to establish the repsentability of $\cl{M}^\ints_{\cl{G}',b,\mu}$ from that of $\cl{M}^\ints_{\cl{G},b,\mu}$.
+\begin{rmk} We find obstacles in running similar arguments for the full representability of $\cl{M}^\ints_{\cl{G}',b,\mu}$.
 Suppose that $\cl{M}^\ints_{\cl{G},b,\mu}$ is representable and let $\Spf(R) \subset \cl{M}^\ints_{\cl{G},b,\mu}$ be an affine open subspace.
 Let $R_0$ be the underlying $p$-adic ring of $R$.
-First, we need to extend the universal local $\cl{G}$-shtuka over $\Spd(R)$ to $\Spd(R_0)$ and then we need to show that $R_0$ admits a good cover.
-We think that the first property can be checked if the local $\cl{G}$-shtuka comes from a $p$-divisible group, and the second property follows from \Cref{lem:compperfcov} if the $p$-adic uniformization is available (cf.\ \cite[Corollary 4.9]{Mie20}). \end{rmk}
+First, we need to extend the universal local $\cl{G}$-shtuka over $\Spd(R)_{/O_F}$ to $\Spd(R_0)_{/O_F}$ and then we need to show that $R_0$ admits a good cover.
+If the local $\cl{G}$-shtuka comes from a $p$-divisible group, the first property follows from the algebraizability of $p$-divisible groups, and the second property follows from \Cref{lem:compperfcov} if the $p$-adic uniformization is available (cf.\ \cite[Corollary 4.9]{Mie20}). \end{rmk}